Piyushgarg06/Currency_Convertor/README.md

 Technologies Used:
 HTML: For structuring the content.
-CSS: For styling the layout and making it responsive.
+CSS: This is used to style the layout and make it responsive.
-JavaScript: For handling dynamic features such as currency selection, flag changes, and conversion logic.
+JavaScript: This is used to handle dynamic features such as currency selection, flag changes, and conversion logic.
 API: A public API is used to fetch real-time currency exchange rates.
 Screenshot: